APPENDIX E

 into the results program (including any wind reading) by the program itself

-and saved.
 After being saved, automatically or manually, the result will

 be printed out as if it had been entered manually.